Located in the little town of Two Rocks, just north of Perth, the Roman god Neptune towers over his crumbled kingdom.

 Ultimately, three of the dolphins proved to be incapable of living in the wild.
 They were recaptured and lived at UnderWater World (now AQWA), a local aquarium.
 A wild dolphin frequently visited the enclosure, spending hours on the other side of the net.
 In late 1999 all the dolphins mysteriously died in quick succession.

 The fate of the other dolphins is unclear.
 The splitting up of the group and failures of the radio tracking made them increasingly difficult to locate.
-After February of 1992, none of the wild Atlantis dolphins were ever seen again, though occasional reports do come in from local fisherman who claim to have run into unusually friendly dolphins in the area.
+After February of 1992, none of the wild Atlantis dolphins were ever seen again, though occasional reports do come in from local fishermen who claim to have run into unusually friendly dolphins in the area.

 Since closing, the park’s sculptures have been vandalized regularly.
 In 2015 volunteers refurbished the King Neptune sculpture and reopened the area to visitors, who can now wander around the site and imagine it as it was, for both human and dolphin alike.